papr8ka/-lwjgl-basics-wiki/LibGDX-Circular-Progress-Bar.md

 This tutorial assumes some basic understanding of vertices and meshes in OpenGL and LibGDX.
 Take a look at the [LibGDX Meshes](LibGDX-Meshes) lessons before you move on.

-## Circular Progress Bar in LibGDX
+# Circular Progress Bar in LibGDX

+This tutorial will

 ![Image](images/XJzEeP8.png)